Simofatt/gestion-contact-blazor-app/README.md

 # BlazorApp
-Basic Blazor Application using .net learning purposes
+Basic Blazor Application using .net for learning purposes